mozilla/addon-sdk/packages/api-utils/docs/loader.md

     let { Loader } = require('toolkit/loader');
     let loader = Loader({
+      // Please note: Illustrated `paths` is expected to be a default base,
+      // but depending on your use case you may have more mappings.
       paths: {
         // Resolve all non-relative module requirements to
         // `resource:///modules/` base URI.